-- Clothesline wire, additional clothesline pulley, and mounting hardware are not included.
+- Clothesline wire, additional clothesline pulleys, and mounting hardware are not included.
 Please see instructions tab.

-If your looking for an all-in-one solution, we offer the clothesline elevator in our complete clothesline elevator kit found here: Pulley Clothesline Kits
+If your looking for an all-in-one solution, we offer the clothesline elevator in our complete pulley clothesline elevator kits found here: Pulley Clothesline Kits

 Be sure to check out our Clothesline Guide for more information on clotheslines!